-Once they began the jump to Jae Tellona, they had to shut down and drain off power from, and system check, the ship's maneuver and "real space" systems.
+After beginning the jump to Jae Tellona, they had to shut down and drain off power from, and system check, the ship's "real space" systems.
 Ms. Vik and Dame Mikah both helped Sir Brian as he led them through the tasks, using the work to train them.
-Brian also gave the ladies a schedule for checking the ship's normal space systems over the coming week while they were in jump.
-In addition to leisure reading, relaxing and helping Brian, they also worked their way through the new listings in the ship's upgraded entertainment suite.
-Mikah and Inger both looked for more videos of "Hiver vs K'kree" battles.
+Brian also gave the ladies a schedule for checking the ship's normal space systems over the coming week in jump.
+Along with the leisure reading, relaxing and helping Brian, they also worked their way through the new listings in the ship's upgraded entertainment suite.
+Mikah and Inger both looked for more episodes of "Hiver vs K'kree" battles.

 Brian had planned to spend his off-duty time reading up on his notes from the Risek station and re-reading books on legends of the Rhylanor subsector.
 But, early in jump, Zach showed Brian his collection of electronic books on artifacts and legends of the Spinward Marches.
 The Knight immediately shifted his reading list to include some of Zach's library.
 Zimzod used the week in jump to continue his studies while relaxing and recovering more from the bruises he got in the bar room brawl.
-When anyone made too much out of the bruises, Zimzod reminded them there was a 'whole table of merchanters' in the bar and the person making the comment was alone.
+When anyone made too much out of the bruises, Zimzod reminded them there was a 'whole table of merchanters' in the bar and he'd been alone.
 Despite this, there was still significant snickering.

 Aiden, Zach and Zimzod all spent time working on their ship's gunnery training.
 Aiden also split his time working with Zach on his nav studies and reading up on interesting weapons histories.
 The pilot also sifted through the new entertainment suite for books on hand guns and man portable weapons tech.
 In their spare time, Zach read up on books covering the suspected and rumored artifacts of the Rhylanor subsector and the one revealed ancient artifact on Rhylanor prime.